kobotoolbox/kpi/kobo/apps/subsequences/README.md

 For example, a **translation** action requires an existing **transcription**.
 In this case, a `_dependency` property is added to the persisted JSON.

-**Example: Automated Translation result depending on an Automated Transcription**
+**Example: Automatic Translation result depending on an Automatic Transcription**

 ```json
 {